 - Al-Akhawayn University (Ifrane) (Exchange)

-Students wishing to study abroad are required to attend one of the information sessions held by the Center for Global Education Opportunities (C-GEO).
+Students wishing to study abroad are required to attend one of the information sessions held by UT Austin's Study Abroad office.

-After attending one of the information sessions and selecting some candidate programs, you should meet with C-GEO’s study abroad advisor for the Middle East.
+After attending one of the information sessions and selecting some candidate programs, you should meet with a study abroad advisor for the Middle East.

 The application deadline for study abroad programs is October 1 for spring and March 1 for summer, fall, and full year programs.

-Full information on procedures, a database of study abroad programs, and the application for study abroad programs can be found at the C-GEO Web site.
+Full information on procedures, a database of study abroad programs, and the application for study abroad programs can be found on the study abroad web site.

 Graduate students who wish to study abroad during the summer on a FLAS fellowship or independently do not need to follow the above procedures.
 Graduate students should involve the graduate advisor in the decision-making and planning for any study abroad program, however.